-But if organisations get smart and get prepared for fraud, this data won't be as These breaches happen because the data valuable, explains Don Bush of Kount.
+stolen is valuable.
+And in many cases the stolen data is considered valuable because it can be used to defraud businesses.
+But if organisations get smart and get prepared for fraud, this data won't be as valuable, explains Don Bush of Kount.

 Full story on page 11...